-Comprised of a gourmet food shop, deli and restaurant, Jerome and Bobby McAteer have purposefully created a space where you can get everything all under one roof: a place to shop, grab a coffee or treat to take away or have a bite to eat.
+Comprised of a gourmet food shop, deli and restaurant, Jerome McAteer and Bobby Wain have purposefully created a space where you can get everything all under one roof: a place to shop, grab a coffee or treat to take away or have a bite to eat.

 The gourmet food shop stocks an excellent range of essentials, treats, ready meals, organic veg and freshly baked breads, with plenty of Irish artisan products being sold.